Contact: Abraham McIntyre, Chief Volunteer Officer

 Cost: Cost per volunteer per week is $310 for the summer program.
 Cost for the year-round program is $65 per person per day.

-Freedom Journey offers youth groups and interested adults an opportunity to explore issues in peacemaking.
-Groups explore the unique and rich history of Memphis in order to inspire present and future generations of peacemakers, advocates, and activists.
+Freedom Journey offers youth groups and interested adults an opportunity to explore issues of justice and peacemaking. peacemaking.
+Groups explore the unique and rich history of Memphis in order to inspire present and future generation of peacemakers, advocates and activists.

 Educational/Advocacy Components: Groups tour museum sites - the National Civil Rights Museum (constructed where Martin Luther King, Jr. was assassinated), slave haven (a stopping point on the underground railroad), the WC Handy Museum on Beale Street and Auction Street (where slaves were auctioned) - to experience this history.
 Groups then meet and learn from the many peace and justice advocates who have offices at the church to share perspectives on justice work in our day.
 These include presentations from people who fight environmental racism in a nearby neighborhood, students who are part of MAGY (Memphis Area Gay Youth), and those who run the congregation's "fair trade" store.
 Hear how a bicycle cooperative is a tool for social change and talk to volunteers with the Mid-South Peace and Justice Center about ways to resist violence and war.

 Time: Year-round.
-Freedom Journey is a weekend event Friday 5:30 p.m. through Sunday noon.
 We are willing to work with groups to vary the schedule as needed.

 Group Size: Up to 40